 The school environment has a significant impact on the development of eating habits.
-Everyone can remember purchasing an ice-cream, meat pie or sausage roll back in their day as a special occasion.
-But these days that rare occasion has grown into multiple times a week, or for some children even daily.
+Just about everyone can remember purchasing an ice-cream, meat pie or sausage roll back in their day as a special occasion.
+But these days, that special occasion has grown into multiple times a week, or for some children every day.

-School canteens are a unique food business.
-Under ownership of the school, the ultimate responsibility for what is sold and how it is run lies with the Principal.
-Depending on the level of school community engagement, the canteen could be operated under the direct management of :
+Canteens are a unique food business.
+Under ownership of the school, the ultimate responsibility for what is sold and how it runs lies with the Principal.
+Depending on the level of school community engagement, the canteen could be operated under the direct management of any of the following:

-It is the role of the chosen management body to then ensure the policies and procedures relevant to running the canteen are developed, implemented and reviewed.
+It is the role of the chosen management body to ensure the policies and procedures (such as the Healthy School Canteen Strategy) relevant to running the canteen are developed, implemented and reviewed.
 The canteen manager acts as an employee (paid or unpaid) who is managed by the management body.